Edie Parker

+She attended Michigan State University for one semester to study Horticulture in Fall 1948.
+She would marry and divorce two more times between 1950 and 1969, to Michael Dietz (1915-1981) and Patrick Garvin (1930-2005), and would then remain single for the rest of her life.
+In the 1980s and early 1990s she made personal appearances, locally in Metro Detroit and at special events across the US, billed as 'Frankie Edie Kerouac-Parker,' discussing her memoir writing, involvement with the Beats, and her relationship with Jack Kerouac.
+Edie died in Grosse Pointe on October 29, 1993, from heart disease and diabetes.

 Edie appears as Judie Smith in Kerouac's novel The Town and the City, Elly in Visions of Cody, Edna "Johnnie" Palmer of Vanity of Duluoz, and herself in "The Original Scroll" – the unedited edition of On the Road.
 Edie was played by actress Elizabeth Olsen in the film Kill Your Darlings.
 Edie's memoir, You'll Be Okay – My Life with Jack Kerouac, was published posthumously in 2007 by City Lights.